jfernando-huarezr/jfernando-huarezr/README.md

 ### Hi there 👋, my name is Jose Fernando
-#### I'm an Electronic Engineer transitioning into the world of software development
+#### I'm an Electronic Engineer transitioning into the world of Software Development!

 Welcome to my GitHub space!
 I'm an Electronic Engineer by trade, but at heart, I'm a bit of a code whisperer.
 I've spent some quality time with circuits and solder, but these days, I'm all about slinging code and learning the ins and outs of software development!